andreashuber69/async-css-angular-example/README.md

 This repo was created as follows (check git history for details):

-1. On github.com, create a new repo.
+1. On github.com, create a new repo named `async-css-angular-example`.
 2. Clone the repo locally.
-3. Add this README.md file, plus supporting files.
+3. Add this README.md file plus supporting files.
-4. Fix icon
+4. Fix icon.
+5. From the directory above the local copy of this repo, execute the following steps (see <https://cli.angular.io>):
+   - `sudo npm install -g @angular/cli` (version 9.1.6 at the time of this writing).
+   - `ng new async-css-angular-example`, accepting all defaults.